Using sound and haptic qualities of atmosphere to bring attention to the body in motion.

-Changing Rooms: timed to coincide with the 2005 General Election
+Timed to coincide with the 2005 General Election.

-Both the electoral poling booth and the retail changing room offer privacy and the promise of transformation.
-Perhaps as an early reference to the growing influences of what has been called ‘Identity Politics’, this interactive installation linked images of fashion and clothing with icons of democracy, to ask questions about the workings of personal and group identity, connections between the market and the electorate and the possibility of social fragmentation.
+Perhaps a reference to the growing influence of what has been called ‘Identity Politics’, this interactive installation linked digital images of fashion and clothing with icons of democracy, to ask questions about the workings of personal and group identity, connections between the market and the electorate and the possibility of social fragmentation.

 The polling station format and its related ballot combined to ask style conscious voters to compare and contrast their personal concepts of individuality with the collective responsibilities of the body politic.